Gas is expensive these days, and it isn't getting any cheaper.

 For the same reasons, gas is often cheaper late at night or early in the morning.
 So, if your schedule allows it, fill up outside of peak times.

-As a bonus, you may be able to squeeze out some extra gas in the morning or night—because gasoline expands when it’s warm, colder temperatures make a difference!
+As a bonus, you may be able to squeeze out some extra gas in the morning or night.
+Gasoline expands when it's warm, so colder temperatures can make a difference!

 You might be surprised to learn about these easy tools that can help you save on gas.
 Instead of driving from station to station on the hunt for cheaper fuel (oh, the irony!), you can use an app to find the lowest prices.